AdvDebug/AntiCrack-DotNet/README.md

 * Detecting CLR Functions Hooking (like harmony hooks).

 ## Why in C# even tho it's easily decompiled?
-I think C# as AOT is being developed more and more that it's gonna be suitable for this kind of stuff and such tool may come in handy.
+I think C# as AOT is being developed more and more that it's gonna be suitable for this kind of stuff and such tool may come in handy for software protection or anti-cheat development.

 # Notice
 This Project are created for educational purposes only, also this project are licensed under MIT License. you can use the code however you please, just please use it responsibly (NOT for malware) (e.g. you are developing an anti-cheat).